Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Infinite number of unit cells

 \section{Infinite number of unit cells}

-As a guiding principle for \{Mn$_{84}$\}, we first look at an infinite number of unit cells in the ideal case of the thermodynamic limit.
-Figure~\ref{fig:Mn84_VUMPS} shows the results obtained by VUMPS.
-We converge the state for various bond dimensions, and plot the resulting energies as a function of the state error defined in Ref.~\cite{Zauner-Stauber2018}.
-The lowest energy is in fact achieved without symmetries having a polarization of $M_{\text{tot}}/N_{\text{cells}}\approx 0.96$.
-The energy is very close to the rational case of $M_{\text{tot}}/N_{\text{cells}}=1$ with U(1) symmetry.
-The spin singlet is also close in energy, but remains slightly above.
-Higher rational polarizations within the 14-site unit cell are clearly excited states.
-Our conclusion is that the system prefers a state with an irrational polarization close to, but not exactly equal to $M_{\text{tot}}/N_{\text{cells}}=1$, with a small energy barrier towards the singlet.
-For finite systems up to $L=84$ where the total spin can only change in integer steps, we expect to have the lowest energy at the nearest integer value to $S_{\text{tot}}\approx 0.96N_{\text{cells}}$.
+As a guiding principle for \{Mn$_{84}$\}, we first look at an infinite number of unit cells.
+Figure~\ref{fig:Mn84_VUMPS} shows the energies as a function of the state error which decreases with increasing bond dimension, see Ref.~\cite{Zauner-Stauber2018}.
+The VUMPS calculation that does not exploit any symmetries yields the lowest energy and a polarization of $M_{\text{tot}}/N_{\text{cells}}\approx 0.96$.
+This energy is very close to the one obtained from a U(1) symmetric calculation in the sector $M_{\text{tot}}/N_{\text{cells}}=1$.
+The spin singlet $S_\text{tot}=0$ accessed by exploiting SU(2) symmetry is also close in energy, but remains slightly above.
+Higher integer polarizations $M_{\text{tot}}/N_{\text{cells}}>1$ within the 14-site unit cell clearly correspond to excited states.
+Note that a U(1)-symmetric calculation with $M_\text{tot}=0$ yields no new information: For a ground state with $S_\text{tot}=0$, the results coincide with those of a SU(2)-symmetric calculation, and for one with $S_\text{tot}>0$, a degenerate state with $M_\text{tot}>0$ will have lower entanglement.